JasmineOttawa/RainDropInTheOcean/_posts/2019-03-26-CassandraSSL.md

 certfile = /stage/cert2/server.cer.pem
 validate = false ;; Optional, true by default.
 See the paragraph below.

-cqlsh <ip> --ssl -u raindrop -p raindrop
+cqlsh IP --ssl -u raindrop -p raindrop

 # an issue troubleshooting , keystore mismatch cause 1 node not communicating with the other two.